ZoltePudeleczko/asusctl/UPDATE_SERVICES.md

-# Updating Services After Removing Anime Code
+# Updating Services

-To ensure the systemd services use the updated version without anime support, follow these steps:
+To ensure the systemd services use the updated version, follow these steps:

 ## 1. Rebuild the Project